 Students are expected to attend school daily.
 If students will be absent, parents are asked to call the office each day at 402-436-1225 to report the absence.
 All student absences need to be reported to the office.
 If no call is received, the school will call to confirm the absence.
 If no contact is made, students should bring a written note to the office the day they return to school.
+Full day absences can also be entered in ParentVUE.

-Students who accumulate five (5) absences in a quarter which are not School Excused shall be deemed to have "excessive absences."
-Such absences are determined on a per-class basis for secondary students.
 When a student has excessive absences, school officials will have verbal or written communication with the person or persons who have legal custody of the student.